King's Plate: History

 In 1964, Northern Dancer, the first Canadian-bred horse to win the Kentucky Derby, also won the Queen's Plate in his final race.

 In 2006, Josie Carroll became the first woman trainer to win the Queen's Plate.
 The following year, Emma-Jayne Wilson became the first female jockey to win the race.

-The 2004-2013 Plate winners had little success in their subsequent racing careers.
+The 2004–2013 Plate winners had little success in their subsequent racing careers.
 This compares unfavourably to the 1990s when a number of Plate winners had considerable success thereafter, including With Approval, Izvestia, Dance Smartly and Awesome Again.
 The more recent Queen's Plate winners have also been successful, including Lexie Lou (who became a multiple graded stakes winner in Canada and the US after winning the Plate in 2014) and Shaman Ghost (a Grade I winner in America after winning the Plate in 2015).

-Nick Eaves, former President and CEO of Woodbine Entertainment Group, announced during the 2012 Queen's Plate post position draw that Woodbine Racetrack might be forced to close in April 2013 due to the cancellation of Slots at Racetrack program partnerships between Ontario's racetracks and the Ontario Lottery and Gaming Corporation.
+Nick Eaves, former president and CEO of Woodbine Entertainment Group, announced during the 2012 Queen's Plate post position draw that Woodbine Racetrack might be forced to close in April 2013 due to the cancellation of Slots at Racetrack program partnerships between Ontario's racetracks and the Ontario Lottery and Gaming Corporation.
 Eaves said that if Woodbine is not open, "there won't be a Queen's Plate."
 A new funding agreement was put in place in March 2013, which ensured the continuation of horse racing at Woodbine.

-39 fillies have won the Plate, beginning with Brunette in 1864.
+40 fillies have won the Plate, beginning with Brunette in 1864.
 The 2017 running was won by the filly Holy Helena, while the 2018 running was won by Wonder Gadot.
 Two chestnut fillies both by the name of Wild Rose have won the Queen's Plate, in 1867 and 1886.
 They were the daughter and great-great-granddaughter respectively of Yellow Rose, who also produced the first Queen's Plate winner Don Juan.

-The latest filly to win the Queen's Plate was Caitlinhergrtness in 2024.
+The latest filly to win the King's Plate was Luster in 2026.

 The race has been held at a variety of distances: